umbraco/UmbracoDocs/Tutorials/Creating-and-distributing-a-package/index.md

 ![Package overview][package-overview]

-Click the "Add package" button and fill out all the information, upload the package and save in the end.
+Click the "Add package" button and fill out all the information, upload the package and save at the end.

 :::warning
-If you don't intend for people to use the package (as in this tutorial), then please don't click the "Go live" button in the end.
+If you don't intend for people to use the package (as in this tutorial), then please don't click the "Go live" button at the final step!
 :::

 Now your package is on Our, and if the "Go live" button is clicked it is visible for all to see!
 Next step is to make it a bit simpler to deploy updates to the package.
 It is perfectly fine to log in here, and upload a new version each time.
 The next steps will show an easier way though..